Data shows that prioritizing DEI may be the key to retaining employees

 Evaluate your culture, not just your recruitment

 Many companies focus solely on recruitment diversity instead of also looking for ways to create a more inclusive company culture.
-For example, Momentive combines HR data on representation, pipeline, and progression with employee sentiment data to evaluate our own diversity, equity, and inclusion efforts.
+At Momentive, we evaluate our diversity, equity, and inclusion efforts by combining employee sentiment data with HR data on representation, pipeline, and progression.
 This approach helps us understand how different factors impact employee engagement, retention, and performance—and get a more nuanced view of DEI within our organization.

 Factor DEI into business decisions and partnerships